-- There was an instant messaging system on the computers in all the consultation and treatment rooms which alerted staff to any emergency. - All staff received annual basic life support training and there were emergency medicines available in the treatment room. - The practice had a defibrillator available on the premises and oxygen with adult and children's masks.
-A first aid kit and accident book were available. - Emergency medicines were accessible to staff in a secure area of the practice and all staff knew of their location.
-All the medicines we checked were in date and stored securely.
-Although the emergency medicines were available they were not stored separately from more routine medicine stocks.
-This may mean that in the event of an emergency, time may be lost collecting the required medicines. - The practice had a comprehensive business continuity plan in place for major incidents such as power failure or building damage.
+- There was an instant messaging system on the computers in all the consultation and treatment rooms which could alert staff to any emergency. - All staff received annual basic life support training and there were emergency medicines available in the treatment room. - The practice had a defibrillator available on the premises.
+A first aid kit and accident book were available. - Emergency medicines were accessible to staff in the practice, however not all were stored in the same place, though clinical staff knew of their location.
+All the medicines we checked were in date and stored securely. - The practice had a comprehensive business continuity plan in place for major incidents such as power failure or building damage.
 The plan included emergency contact numbers for staff.